 Design & Compare

-Use Mathematica to design controllers and compare their output.
+Use the Wolfram Language to design controllers and compare their output.